This newly released Hubble image shows galaxy 2MASX J16270254+4328340, which is located in the Hercules constellation.

 This curious galaxy — only known by the seemingly random jumble of letters and numbers 2MASX J16270254+4328340 — has been captured by the NASA/ESA Hubble Space Telescope dancing the crazed dance of a galactic merger.
 The galaxy has merged with another galaxy leaving a fine mist, made of millions of stars, spewing from it in long trails.

-As the violence continues to subside, the newly formed galaxy’s population of stars will redden with age and eventually begin drop off one by one.
-With no future generations of stars to take their place, the galaxy thus begins a steady descent towards death.
+As the violence continues to subside, the newly formed galaxy’s population of stars will redden with age and eventually begin to drop off one by one.
+With no future generations of stars to take their place, the galaxy thus begins a steady descent toward death.